Warren1001/PD2Info/Season_3_Issues.md

       - `For anyone who didn't prepare Single Player characters for season 3 in time, here is a zip file with instructions inside.
 FOLLOW THEM CAREFULLY.
 (Doesn't include plugy support to clean that stash yet, will be added)` - sajb
     - Items that need to be dropped: Anything with Enhanced Damage %, + to Maximum Damage per Level, and maps.
-      - (Unconfirmed) This includes sets that give any of these modifiers as partial or full set bonus.
-One person confirmed this worked for them, would prefer multiple confirmations before fully confirming it as valid information.
+      - This includes sets that give any of these modifiers as partial or full set bonus.
+Whistan's Guard and Angelic Sickle are two examples.
+Check the wiki for all sets with partial or full bonuses with Enhanced Damage %.
       - (Unconfirmed) Someone reported that Monarchs and Razortails have an issue.
 I have no idea why it would.
 This is probably not true but if you want to test it, go for it.
       - (Unconfirmed) Items related to Uber events.
 Probably not the case but you can test it if you want.
 - The PlugY Uberquest is causing an issue for some people.